toradex/aws-nxp-ai-at-the-edge-gui/README.md

-Local graphical user interface (GUI) for the collaborative demo with Amazon and NXP to plug a [Toradex](https://www.toradex.com/) Computer on Module using the embedded Linux [Torizon](https://www.toradex.com/operating-systems/torizon) platform to AWS services such as AWS IoT Greengrass and AWS SageMaker Neo.
+Local graphical user interface (GUI) for the collaborative demo with Amazon and NXP to plug a [Toradex](https://www.toradex.com/) Computer on Module using the embedded Linux [Torizon](https://www.toradex.com/operating-systems/torizon) platform to AWS services such as AWS IoT Greengrass and Amazon SageMaker Neo.

 # How to Use #